htong25/628_Module3_Group11/shiny/README.md

 This is a webpage to provide basic information to bar owners in Madison about the reviews from yelp

 ## Contribution
-Shikun Liu: created and built the app
+- Shikun Liu: created and built the app

-Jiayi Xu: minor updates and maintenance work
+- Jiayi Xu: modified get_comparison() function and finalized the app